How to Declutter Your Bedroom for a Peaceful Retreat

 Clear off your nightstand

-This surface right next to your bed may be the most prime real estate of the room!
-You especially want the area near you when trying to sleep to be tidy and uncluttered.
+The nightstand, a surface right next to your bed, may be the most prime real estate of the room!
+You want the area near you when trying to sleep to be tidy and uncluttered.
 Keep your nightstand clear when decluttering your bedroom by removing any distracting or unnecessary items.
 Don’t use your nightstand as a dumping ground of books, glasses, tissues, water glasses, etc. Clear it daily and only keep what you truly need for your nighttime routine.

 Clear off all surfaces